 Did you know that this week is National Children's Gardening Week?
 Whilst we've been spending so much time at home, lots of people have been following Mr Clark's lead and trying to look after gardens and plants.
+Mrs Thompson has planted some sunflowers, herbs and wild flowers to attract the bees and butterflies, fingers crossed the grow.
 Maybe this week you could get out into the garden and look after the plants you've got there.
 Don't worry if you haven't got a garden, you can still get involved; there are lots of ideas on the National Children's Gardening Week website.